elliot-gh/WoWS-Discord-Bot/README.md

 ## .env Configuration

 This bot supports either system environment variables or using the `.env` file.
+Rename `example.env` to `.env`.
 System environment variables will be used over the `.env` file.

 To use the `.env` file, simply type the value indicated after the equals sign in the `.env` file.